millerlaboratory/ru_coverageCheck/README.md

 Pileups are created at 1kb intervals within each region.

 Expected run time is ~25 seconds per bamfile

+`haplotagStats.sh` expects `haplotagParse` to exist in the same directory.

+Alternatively, supply a bedfile using flag `-b` with named regions rather than specifying one region with flag `-r`.
+In this case additional controls are not added or reported.

+`./haplotagStats.sh -i /path/to/a/bam -b /path/to/a/bed`

 ### More suggested usage